Mycenae

 Treasury of Atreus

-The German archaeologist Heinrich Schliemann discovered the Treasury of Atreus during the nineteenth century.
+The German archaeologist Heinrich Schliemann discovered the Treasury of Atreus during the 19th century.
 He was also responsible for revealing Mycenae in 1874 and spent most of his career trying to unearth Troy and demonstrate the existence of Agamemnon.

 Grave Circle